-Theories and strategies for the assessment of second language competence.
-Practice in using the Wida Access Assessment in order to guide formal and informal classroom instruction along content assessment.
+Theories and strategies for selecting and implementing a variety of assessments focused on the needs of English Language Learners.
+Practice in using assessment results to adjust classroom instruction accordingly.
 Prereq: Admission to School of Education. {Also offered for graduate credit - see EDUC 652.}.